MrInformatic/MrInformatic.github.io/_posts/2019-11-27-planet-defense.md

 <!--excerpt.start-->

-Planet Defense is a tower defense game in which the player places the towers on the surface of a planet instead of an 2d plane.
+Planet Defense is a tower defense game in which the player places the towers on the surface of a planet instead of a 2d plane.
 The enemies (asteroids) fly from any direction towards the planet.
-The Project was realized as part of an bachelor module in a team consisting of 3 people.
+The project was realized as part of a bachelor module in a team consisting of 3 people.

 ## My role

- * koncept
+ * concept
  * paper prototype
  * balancing
  * Planet mesh generation